wastrachan/dotfiles/README.md

 With this in mind, I have set this repo up with two types of hosts: **local** and **remote**, and two types of roles: **dev** and **server**.

 To divide certain files (and tasks) between **dev** and **server** hosts, tasks are marked with labels, as appropriate.
-This allows me to hold certain files back from a full **dev** deployment like pyenv or rvm, while still installing tmux configuration.
+This allows me to hold certain files back from a full **dev** deployment like pyenv, while still installing tmux configuration.

 #### Project Layout